 Cut an Access Hole

 In this example, we worked from the front side, enlarging the opening in the shower surround.
 Since our shower surround was fiberglass, the hole could be enlarged by breaking out pieces with pliers.
 Other types of wall surfaces might require different techniques for enlarging the faucet opening.

 Keep in mind this hole should ideally be hidden behind the cover plate on the new faucet when the project is done.
 To make sure the hole isn’t too big, use the new cover plate as a guide for gauging how big you can make your hole.

 Determine how to remove the old valve and install the new valve.
-The shower valve we used here has both outside threaded connections and inside soldered couplings, so we positioned the new valve in front of the old in order to determine where the pipes should be cut.
+The shower valve used here has both outside threaded connections and inside soldered couplings, so the new valve was positioned in front of the old in order to determine where the pipes should be cut.
 Mark the cut locations on the pipe with a marker.

 Every valve is different, so plan your cuts carefully before you begin.
 You may need to use other couplings or fittings to route the water pipes into the new valve.
 Make a list and get all of your materials ready so that the installation goes smoothly.

 Remove the Old Valve

 Shut the water off and cut the old valve out of the wall, leaving the appropriate amount copper for the new valve.
 While a copper tubing cutter is generally the best tool for cutting copper pipe, for the tight spaces in a project like this, a mini-hacksaw works well.
 Installing the new shower valve will be easier if you find that you have some movement in the pipes once they are cut, but even without it, you will be able to do the work.

 Now you are ready to install the new shower valve.